tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

   </tr>
 </table>

 So, t-SNE, MDS, and Kernel PCA with sigmoid kernel give us roughly similar results: an approximately evenly distributed data in the form of ellipse in 2D space.
 In 3D space, PCA and Kernel PCA show mirrored distributions (reflected along the vertical axis), with a subset of the points deviating from the main cluster.
-Representations don't have distinguishable clusters and high-density spots.
-Therefore, density-based clustering algorithms, such as DBSCAN clustering, aren't suitable here.
-Furthermore, due to the uniformity of the data, we will only obtain a few clusters at best.
+Furthermore, PCA and Kernel PCA give us nosier representations than other reductioon algorithms.
+Each representation doesn't have distinguishable clusters and high-density spots.
+Therefore, density-based clustering algorithms, such as DBSCAN clustering, aren't suitable for this dataset.
+Furthermore, due to the uniformity of the data, we expect to obtain only a few clusters at best.

 ### 5.2 Number of clusters
 Now, we should define the parameters that give us the best results.
 Let's go through each algorithm for choosing the number of clusters:
 1. K-Elbow method is one of the most prominent and simplest methods for evaluating cluster for K-Means clustering.
-However,
+However, the output graphs don't have a clear elbow point [3].
+Therefore, this algorithm isn't suitable in our case.
-2. Silhouette score is also used to evaluate the number of clusters for K-Means algorithm.
+2. Silhouette score is also used to evaluate the number of clusters k for K-Means algorithm.
+There are clear results, from which we can derive that for K-Means clustering it's better to choose 2 or 3 clusters depending on whether textual columns are considered.
+When choosing the optimal number of clusters, we should consider not only the algorithm's average score but also the distribution of clister sizes [3].
+When textial features are taken into account, one cluster often becomes significantly larger than the others for many suggested cluster numbers.
+Therefore, the best choice is k=2, as larger k values result in significantly imbalanced cluster sizes.
+For case textual columns are omitted, the best choice is k=3 since this configuration gives us the most size-balanced result.
 3. Dendrograms were built to evaluate the number of clusters for agglomerative clustering.
 4. Finally, BIC/AIC scores were used for choosing cluster for Gaussian Mixture clustering algorithm.

 The results of cluster choosing algorithms: